Dorshir/Ex2/README.md

 ### How to determine ``currentMax``
 ##
-We want to get the current Maximum priority in O(1) without approach the queue of ThreadPool.
+We want to get the current Maximum priority in O(1) without approach the queue of the Thread-Pool.

-Therefore , when a new task execute we enter her num of priorrity to the priorityArray - happened at ``submitTask(Task<V> task)``.
+Therefore, when a new task execute we enter her num of priority to the priorityArray - happened at ``submitTask(Task<V> task)``.

-And we remove a task from the priorityArray through ``beforeExecute()`` function , this function allowed us to approach the Thread that assigned to execute the task , after he remove the task from the queue and still waiting before using ``call()`` to calculate her.
+We remove a task from the priorityArray through ``beforeExecute()`` function.
+This function allow us to approach the Thread that assigned to execute the task, after he pulled the task from the queue and before executing it.

-Function ``beforeExecute()`` is calling ``setPriorityArray()`` and those all the above , the reason we call this function is to make the function synchronized due to the need that only one thread can decress the value of one of the cell at each time.
+Function ``beforeExecute()`` is calling ``setPriorityArray()`` and those all the above, the reason we call this function is to make the function synchronized due to the need that only one thread can decrease the value of one of the cell at each time.

-***note** : the beforeExecute method assumes that the priority queue is correctly updated with the correct priority values of the tasks in the queue due to ``compareTo()``.*
+***note** : The beforeExecute method assumes that the priority queue is correctly updated with the correct priority values of the tasks in the queue due to ``compareTo()``.*

  ### Desgin patterns:
  ##